-This report is made solely to the Corporation, as a body, in accordance with the Financial Memorandum published by the Skills Funding Agency and our engagement letter dated 24 July 2017.
-Our audit work has been undertaken so that we might state to the Corporation, as a body, those matters we are required under our engagement letter dated 24 July 2017 to state to them in an auditor's report and for no other purpose.
+This report is made solely to the Corporation, as a body, in accordance with the Funding Agreement published by the Education and Skills Funding Agency and our engagement letter dated 24 July 2017.
+Our audit work has been undertaken so that we might state to the Corporation, as a body, those matters we are engaged to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation, as a body, for our audit work, for this report, or for the opinions we have formed.

-RSM UK Audit LLP
+RSM UK AUDIT LLP

-Chartered Accountants

-Two Humber Quays

-Wellington Street West
+Chartered Accountants Two Humber Quays Wellington Street West